 Day 7, 8, February 20 - 21, Thursday - Friday: AM Red-crowned crane.
 Drive to Lake Akan.
 Winter alpine Landscape photography, Giant Whooping Swans Lake Kushiro.
 Visit the Ainu first nations people of Japanese.
 Two nights at Tsuruga Wings, the same lodgings I and others have used when on assignment with National Geographics and groups.
 Our Lodgings are huge and have many communal hot springs/male and female bath separately.
 Rooms have showers and western bath style — breakfast and dinner in hotel Japanse, Italian and Chinese foods, lunch at a local restaurant.

-Day 11, February 24, Monday: AM Rausu The Steller's Sea Eagle and White Tailed Eagle Sunrise Photo Op in Pack-Ice.
-Hokkaido Winter Landscape photography while we are driving back to Kushiro for our return flight to Tokyo the next day.
-Farewell dinner with a toast on the town at Blain's favorite Izakaya and known throughout Japan.
-Overnight La Vista Kushirogawa Our Lodgings have communal hot springs/male and female bath separately.
+Day 11, February 24, Monday: AM Rausu The Steller's Sea Eagle and White-Tailed Eagle Sunrise Photo Op in Pack-Ice.
+Hokkaido Winter Landscape photography.
+Our last day full day of chasing the light, and that once in a lifetime sunset photo opportunity.
+Farewell dinner with a toast at the Sea Side Hotel.
+Welodgings have communal hot springs/male and female baths separately.
 Rooms have a shower and are western style.
-Breakfast will be in the Hotel, lunch at a local restaurant, dinner at a famous Japanse Izakaya and friends of Blains.
+Breakfast will be in the Hotel, lunch at a local restaurant; dinner will be at our hotel.

 Why Choose this Photography Tour/Workshop?